-- (a)(1) An AM, FM, or TV transmitter shall be verified for compliance with the requirements of this part following the procedures described in part 2 of this chapter. - (2) An LPFM transmitter shall be certified for compliance with the requirements of this part following the procedures described in part 2 of the this chapter. - (b) A permittee or licensee planning to modify a transmitter which has been approved by the FCC or verified for compliance must follow the requirements contained in §73.1690. - (c) A transmitter which was in use prior to January 30, 1955, may continue
+- (a)(1) An AM, FM, or TV transmitter shall be approved for compliance with the requirements of this part following the Supplier's Declaration of Conformity procedures described in subpart J of part 2 of this chapter. - NOTE 1 TO PARAGRAPH (a)(1): the verification procedure has been replaced by Supplier's Declaration of Conformity.
+AM, FM, and TV transmitters previously authorized under subpart J of part 2 of this chapter may remain in use.
+See §2.950(j) of this chapter. - (2) An LPFM transmitter shall be certified for compliance with the requirements of this part following the procedures described in part 2 of this chapter. - (b) A permittee or licensee planning to modify a transmitter which has been

-- to be used by the licensee, and successors or assignees, if it continues to comply with the technical requirements for the type of station at which it is used. - (d) AM stereophonic exciter-generators for interfacing with approved or verified AM transmitters may be certified upon request from any manufacturer in accordance with the procedures described in part 2 of the FCC rules.
-Broadcast licensees may modify their certified AM stereophonic exciter-generators in accordance with §73.1690. - (e) Additional rules covering certification and verification, modification of authorized transmitters, and withdrawal of a grant of authorization are contained in part 2 of the FCC rules.

-[63 FR 36604, July 7, 1998, as amended at 65 FR 30004, May 10, 2000; 65 FR 67304, Nov.
-9, 2000]
+- certified or approved with Supplier's Declaration of Conformity must follow the requirements contained in §73.1690. - (c) A transmitter which was in use prior to January 30, 1955, may continue to be used by the licensee, and successors or assignees, if it continues to comply with the technical requirements for the type of station at which it is used. - (d) AM stereophonic exciter-generators for interfacing with approved or verified AM transmitters may be certified upon request from any manufacturer in accordance with the procedures described in part 2 of this chapter.
+Broadcast licensees may modify their certified AM stereophonic exciter-generators in accordance with §73.1690. - (e) Additional rules covering certification and Supplier's Declaration of Conformity, modification of authorized transmitters, and withdrawal of a grant of authorization are contained in part 2 of this chapter. - [63 FR 36604, July 7, 1998, as amended at 65 FR 30004, May 10, 2000; 65 FR 67304, Nov.
+9, 2000; 82 FR 50835, Nov.
+2, 2017]